-California’s Future Health Care Workforce
+Developing a Diverse Pipeline and Strengthening California’s Future Health Care Workforce

 Latinx Physicians of California has been aware of the growing disparity between the number of Latinx health care providers and the growing number of Latinx patients, and we have partnered with Alliance in Mentorship/MíMentor and Latino Medical Students Association to address this issue since our founding in 2011.
 In April 2021, LPOC hosted its first Summit, a forum discussing California’s future health care workforce, increasing diversity and creating a stronger pipeline through college and medical school.
-Read more below.

 LPOC has been a key resource of mentors for the AIM/MíMentor Medical School Readiness (“MSR”) Cohorts.
 The MSRs take place each year and offer LPOC members the opportunity to volunteer for one-on-one mentoring, hosting small breakout goups and/or conducting mock interviews of MSR students.

 The Latino Medical Student Association (“LMSA”) has been another LPOC Affiliate since 2011, and a seat is reserved on the LPOC Board of Directors for the LMSA-West Chairperson.
 This affiliation has been important in building awareness at LPOC as well as at LMSA.